|Nutrition Facts (per serving)|

 2 pounds ripe pears

 - Optional: 1/4 cup honey or 3 tablespoons sugar

 Cut the peeled, cored pears into no larger than 1-inch chunks.

 Combine the chopped pears together with the water or juice, honey or sugar (if using), lemon juice, and zest in a slow cooker.
-Cover and cook on the high setting for 4-5 hours, until pears are soft.
+Cover and cook on the high setting for 4 to 5 hours, until pears are soft.

 Use a slotted spoon to transfer the pears to a blender.
 Reserve any cooking liquid left behind in slow cooker.
 Puree the pears, adding just enough of the cooking liquid to get a thick, spreadable consistency.

 Transfer the pear butter to clean half or quarter pint canning jars, using a butter knife, spoon, or your scrupulously clean fingers to press out any air bubbles.
 Leave 1/2-inch headspace between the top of the food and the rim of each jar.